 4. Buy “used”

 Amazon is a great resource for used books, your library probably has an annual book sale, homeschooling support groups have used curriculum sales and swaps, you can browse consignment and thrift stores, and you can check out Craigslist from time to time.
+I just make sure the books aren’t marked up, as I find highlights and underlined passages in used books distracting.

 Please leave any other tips you have for homeschooling on a budget in the comments below!